dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.63/_index.md

 **CACTWO-7981** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

-There was no way to grant users read-only access to [audits](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/audit-worksheet/) - anyone with auditor access could edit or modify audit data, making it difficult for managers and supervisors to review audits without risk of inadvertent changes.
+Previously, there was no way to provide users with read-only access to audits.
+Any user with auditor permissions could modify audit data, making it difficult for managers, supervisors, and other stakeholders to review audits without the risk of unintentionally changing information.

-Two new privileges have been added to the Chart - Editing group in [Role Management](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/role-management/): "Only View Audits as an Auditor" and "Only View CDI Audits as a CDI Auditor."
+To address this, two new privileges have been added to the Chart – Editing section of Role Management:
+•	Only View Audits as an Auditor [HG21.1]
+•	Only View CDI Audits as a CDI Auditor

-When enabled, these permissions make the respective audit viewer strictly read-only for all fields, including stopwatches.
-If a user's role has both create and view-only privileges assigned, the view-only permission takes precedence.
+When either of these permissions is enabled, the corresponding audit viewer becomes fully read-only.
+Users can review audit information but cannot edit any fields, including stopwatches.
+If a role is assigned both edit and view-only permissions, the view-only permission takes precedence, ensuring the audit remains read-only.

 ![View Audits as Auditor Role Management](ViewasAuditor.png)